junh1024/junh1024-Documents/Anime/Anime Recommendations.md

 ## Romance
-- Kobato: If we look at the Romance aspect of AnoNatsu you can distill it to - girl appears, Boy falls in love, girl has to go, go girl returns.
-In that case, Kobato fits the bill.
-Even though that's not the primary objective.
-The primary objective to make a film, and the case of kobato, to mend Broken Hearts.
-Kobato is on a mission to mend broken hearts, but time is running out, and love beckons to ruin her goal.
+- Kobato: Kobato is on a mission to mend broken hearts, but time is running out, and love beckons to ruin her goal.
-- Romance based off VN: Mashi-iro symphony.
-XXN finds love in the tense school-integration situation, Kimikiss.
-Kouichi, Kazuki, and Mao find love at school., White Album 2.
+- Mashi-iro symphony.
+XXN finds love in the tense school-integration situation,
+- Kimikiss.
+Kouichi, Kazuki, and Mao find love at school.
+, White Album 2.
 Hazuki hopes to form a band to play in the school festival, with no one by his side, except hope.
-- Drama-romance: CLANNAD: Tomoya the delinquent, befriends Nagisa and others.
-Slowly, his life begins to change, but life isn't without its troubles. ef - a tale of memories, True Tears, Kimi ga Nozomu Eien ,
+- CLANNAD: Tomoya the delinquent, befriends Nagisa and others.
+Slowly, his life begins to change, but life isn't without its troubles.
+- ef - a tale of memories, True Tears, Kimi ga Nozomu Eien ,
 - Rec 2006: 2 people live under the same roof in secret from their employers and attempt to develop their professional, and personal lives.
 - KamiNomi: Keima is a girl game master.
 One day, while gaming, he inadvertently accepts a real-life mission with an absurd twist.
 He must date girls to capture loose spirits which would otherwise wreck havoc.
 Should he fail, he gives up his life.
 - Drama-romance film: Tamako Love Story,
 - A Silent Voice: Shoya, now in high school, makes amends with Shoko, whom he bullied in elementary.
-But by doing so, unravels significant drama.
+But by doing so, unravels significant drama with current and past friends.
 Words can only go so far, but are they enough?
 ### Romance from a girl's view:
-- B-Gata H-kei: Her friend already has one, but when Yamada tries to get a boyfriend, it's a lot harder than it seems.
+- B-Gata H-kei: Yamada is aiming to get 100 sex friends, but she's having trouble seducing even the most boring boy in her class.
+Nothing ever seems to go right.
+Perhaps divine advice is needed.
 - Ao-chan can't study.
 Ao just wants to study, but sexuality runs in the blood.

 ## Extra